Diversity, Equity, and Inclusion

 Safe Space Training for Faculty, Staff, and Students

-Maritime College is proud to foster and facilitate Safe Space Training for Faculty, Staff, and separate sessions open to educate the student body.
-Safe Space was created to support the Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual and Intersex (LGBTQQIA) community by providing allies that students can reach out to, while also providing resources for them to refer to.
+Maritime College is proud to foster and facilitate Safe Space Training for Faculty, Staff, and separate sessions open to educating the student body.
+Safe Space was created to support the Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, and Intersex (LGBTQQIA) community by providing allies that students can reach out to, while also providing resources for them to refer to.

-Maritime College allies are a community that have undergone Safe Space training, and consider themselves open and knowledgeable about LGBTQQIA topics.
+Maritime College allies are a community that has undergone Safe Space training and considers themselves open and knowledgeable about LGBTQQIA topics.
 These allies are representatives for students that identify themselves as LGBTQQIA members.
 Safe Space trained members may be noticed by the "Rainbow M" Safe Space sticker located in offices.

 Inquiries regarding upcoming training sessions may be directed to Arianne Romeo, Assistant Dean of Student Life & Orientation at firstname.lastname@example.org.